-- As was noted in Section 2.6.2, highly consistent pressure increases in the mornings at 0730, afternoon at 1630 and nights at 2330 Local True Solar Time at Vikings 1 and 2 suggest that the pressure sensors were reacting to the RTG heaters or scheduled internal events that generated heat rather than ambient pressures.
-A similar pattern was seen for limited MSL data that was released. - Consistent with past actions and as we predicted, the 1,177 Pa, 1,200 Pa and 1154 Pa pressures for sols 1,160 and 1,161 and 1301 were revised down by JPL (to 899, 898 and 752 Pa).
+18.7.
+Pressure readings affected by heat generating internal events.
+As noted in Section 2.6.2, highly consistent pressure increases in the mornings at 0730, afternoon at 1630 and nights at 2330 Local True Solar Time at Vikings 1 and 2 suggest that the pressure sensors were reacting to the RTG heaters or scheduled internal events that generated heat rather than ambient pressures.
+A similar pattern was seen for limited MSL data that was released.

+18.8 Inconsistent reports about the maximum pressures measurements possible with FMI transducers.
+Consistent with past actions and as we predicted, the 1,177 Pa, 1,200 Pa and 1154 Pa pressures for sols 1,160 and 1,161 and 1301 were revised down by JPL (to 899, 898 and 752 Pa).
 They were way above the curve (and above the previously announced 1150 Pa maximum pressure rating of the pressure sensor on MSL) but still too low to explain the weather.
 However, the 1,200 hPa pressure exactly matches the "optimized" pressure range referred to in the FMI abstract to the American Geophysical Union in 2012.
-Perhaps the FMI dropped the reported pressure for Sol 1,161 to 898 Pa (8.98 mbar) lest attention be brought on the full range of 1 to 1,025 hPa/mbar on MSL - but this is only speculation. - When looking at MSL pressures up through Sol 1785, on August 14, 2017, we note that the maximum (revised) pressure at MSL for both MSL Year 1 and 2 was 925 Pa
+Perhaps the FMI dropped the reported pressure for Sol 1,161 to 898 Pa (8.98 mbar) lest attention be brought on the full range of 1 to 1,025 hPa/mbar on MSL - but this is only speculation.